Retreats

 Mary Ruth Quinn

 Wendy, co-founder of Gallop Ventures LLC, an equine leadership program to facilitate human/nature connections, will share her knowledge of regenerative agriculture and lead us in reflective exercises with horses at Wildflower.
 When she is not working with horses, she runs an educational ranch with a mission to raise healthy food on working lands in a way that regenerates the planet and inspires others to action.
 She is on the board of Western Landowners Alliance, the California Council of Land Trusts, and Imagine That Ventures and was an early catalyst for the formation of Women in Ranching and Planet Women – inspiring networks of women caring for land, animals, community, and the planet.
-Check out this video to learn more about Wendy’s work.
+Check out the video on the Gallup Ventures website (scroll down) to learn more about Wendy’s work.

 Wendy Millet